timescale/pgai/DEVELOPMENT.md

 The `make clean-py` command removes the build artifacts from the repo directory.

-The SQL functions modify add the appropriate path dynamically when looking to import modules using [site.addsitedir()](https://docs.python.org/3/library/site.html#site.addsitedir)
+The SQL functions add the appropriate path dynamically when looking to import modules using [site.addsitedir()](https://docs.python.org/3/library/site.html#site.addsitedir)

 #### Versions prior to 0.4.0